BIBLE CHRONOLOGY

 The solution of the Darius/Artaxerxes identification was already put forward in 1913 by chronologist Martin Anstey in "The Romance of Bible Chronology", p244, where he advocates that Ezra 6:14 should be translated “Cyrus and Darius even Artaxerxes king of Persia.”

 Again, this would create a very logical flow of events where the opponents of the Jews petitioned the newly installed king, Darius, leading him to bring the work in Jerusalem to a halt, either in his accession or early in his first year of rule.
-In Darius’ second year both Haggai and Zechariah began to prophesy and the work was resumed in the 6th month of that year (Hag 1:1-15).
+In Darius’ second year both Haggai and Zechariah began to prophesy, and the work was resumed in the 6th month of that year (Hag 1:1-15).

 Apart from the ages of Ezra and Nehemiah, and the fact that we now appear to have gone past the year 6000 by conventional reckoning, there are a number of other Biblical facts that need to be taken into consideration to identify the Biblical Artaxerxes: